ptahproject/ptah/docs/overview.rst

 ~~~~~~~

     `ptah_cms_content` is an optional application-level data model which
-    provides high level attributes core to `ptah_cms` as well as some
+    provides high level attributes core to `ptah.cms` as well as some
     optimization information.  for instance, there is a `path` column
     which we use to fast-path lookups for leaf nodes in `traversal`.